norcams/docs-enduser/docs/terraform-part5.rst

 ..
 IMPORTANT::

-   The name of the zone provided in the resource declaration must end with "**.**".
+   The DNS service expects the zone name to be a fully qualified domain name, which means that the name of the zone provided in the resource declaration must end with a dot "**.**".
 Omitting the trailing dot will result in an error.
 This is correct:

    .. code-block:: console